-The creation of the Integrative Learning (IL) department took place in January 2019, to allow for strategic direction, leadership, and assessment of service-learning, honors, and international studies / study abroad opportunities.
-The IL department will work to ensure our programming is innovative, transferable, inclusive, and sustainable.
+The creation of the Integrative Learning (IL) department took place in January 2019, to allow for strategic direction, leadership, innovation, and assessment of service-learning, honors, and international studies / study abroad opportunities.
+In July 2020, First Year Seminar joined the IL department.
+This department houses many of the high impact practices, which are widely tested and proven to benefit students and their success in a variety of ways.
+[High-Impact Educational Practices: What They Are, Who Has Access to Them, and Why They Matter, by George D. Kuh (AAC&U, 2008)] The high-impact practices include first year seminars, learning communities, global learning, and service-learning.
+The IL department works to ensure our programming is innovative, transferable, inclusive, and sustainable.
 The IL programs at KCC promote integrative teaching and learning across divisions via the curriculum and co-curricular programming.
 Integrative learning allows faculty and students to build connections not only within the classroom, but also outside the classroom - with local communities, local businesses, and nonprofits.
 Included within the IL department are the following divisions:

-- Honors Program offers academically talented students an alternative way to complete general education requirements.
+- First Year Seminar (FYS) one-credit FYS course is designed to introduce and connect students to the KCC community, and to assist students in the active development of financial planning for college, along with setting academic and personal goals.
+Students work with instructors to learn strategies for their transition into college and to engage in building the skills needed for college success. - Honors Program offers academically talented students an alternative way to complete general education requirements.
 Honors Program students have unique opportunities for academic challenge as well as interaction with other motivated students and Honors Program faculty through coursework and fellowship activities.
-The Honors Program promotes leadership, and fosters partnerships and mentoring between students and faculty. - International Studies / Study Abroad a High Impact Practice [High-Impact Educational Practices: What They Are, Who Has Access to Them, and Why They Matter, by George D. Kuh (AAC&U, 2008)] that helps students grow and succeed in college as well as in their careers.
-KCC offers 1-3 trips per year, from studying WWII while traveling through Europe or studying Biology at EARTH University in Costa Rica. - Service-Learning the College fosters the spirit of service and diversity among the student population by working with local community-based organizations such as the Urban League, Food Bank of South Central Michigan, HandsOn Battle Creek, local ministries, public service agencies, and others.
+The Honors Program promotes leadership, and fosters partnerships and mentoring between students and faculty. - Global and International Studies KCC offers an Associate Degree in Global and International studies.
+The degree prepares students for careers in a variety of fields, from education to diplomacy.
+The program emphasizes global awareness, foreign language proficiency, multiculturalism, and studying abroad.
+KCC also offers 1-3 trips per year, from studying WWII while traveling through Europe or studying Biology at EARTH University in Costa Rica.
+Virtual opportunities are developing to increase accessibility for all students. - Service-Learning the College fosters the spirit of service and diversity among the student population by working with local community-based organizations such as the New Level Sports, Charitable Union, Food Bank of South Central Michigan, HandsOn Battle Creek, local ministries, schools, public service agencies, and others.
 Additionally, the College's Service-Learning program pairs students with those in need in our community.
 This occurs in the context of many college courses.
 All students completing a KCC transfer degree are required to complete a service learning experience, and obtain an endorsement on their KCC transcript.
 Many of our occupational degrees have embedded service learning into their curriculum or have their students participate in service days.
 KCC continues to be recognized at the state and national levels for community engagement work.